-$15 and a Russian real-estate agent — that’s what started my formal freelance career.
+$15 and a Russian real-estate agent — that’s what started my full-time freelance career.

-We’re kicking off November’s focus on Getting Clients with this post that will help you get ready to take that first client.
-The great thing about this list is that it’s easy to work through and it sets you up for success when you finally start approaching people and businesses (or being approached) for work.
-If you’re already up and running, you’ll be able to work through this list and do a mental review of each of these options in your current work to see if you’re missing anything.
+This post that will help you get ready to take that first client.
+The great thing about this list is that it’s easy to work through and it sets you up for success when you finally start approaching people and businesses (or start being approached) for work.
+If you’re already up and running, you’ll be able to work through the list and do a mental review of each of these options in your current work to see if you’re missing anything.

-If you are even toying with the idea of freelancing…on the side, full-time, for a short time, whatever…you will want to work through these so that you can feel confident whenever you do want to start taking on freelance work.
+If you’re even toying with the idea of freelancing — on the side, full-time, for a short time, whatever — you will want to work through these so that you can feel confident whenever you do want to start taking on freelance work.

 An Idea Of What You Do